A Survey of Mamba: Adapting Mamba to Diverse Data

 \subsection{Multimodal Data}

 Integrating multiple modalities, such as language (sequential data) and images (non-sequential data), offers valuable and complementary information for artificial intelligence perception and scene understanding.
-Recently, there has been significant research attention on Multimodal Large Language Models (MLLMs) that inherit the advanced capabilities of Large Language Models~\cite{wu2023multimodal}, including powerful language expression and logical reasoning.
+Recently, there has been significant research attention on Multimodal Large Language Models (MLLMs) that inherit the advanced capabilities of LLMs~\cite{wu2023multimodal}, including powerful language expression and logical reasoning.
 While Transformers have been the dominant approach in this field, Mamba has emerged as a strong competitor by demonstrating impressive performance in aligning mixed-source data and achieving linear complexity scaling in sequence length, which makes Mamba a promising alternative to Transformers for multimodal learning~\cite{yang2024shmamba,liu2024robomamba}.
-For example, \citet{qiao2024vl} propose VL-Mamba to explore the utilization of Mamba's efficient architecture for solving vision-language tasks, utilizing the pre-trained Mamba model for language understanding and incorporating a connector module to align visual patches with language tokens. \citet{wang2024text} propose Text-controlled Motion Mamba~\cite{wang2024text}, which leverages Mamba to dynamically capture global temporal information based on text queries to enhance human motion understanding.
-Additionally, Fusion-Mamba~\cite{dong2024fusion} and Sigma~\cite{wan2024sigma} have tried to fuse complementary information from different modalities such as thermal, depth, and RGB.
-Fusion-Mamba focuses on improving object detection, while Sigma aims to enhance semantic segmentation.
+For example, \citet{qiao2024vl} propose VL-Mamba to explore the utilization of Mamba's efficient architecture for solving vision-language tasks, using the pre-trained Mamba model for language understanding and incorporating a connector module to align visual patches with language tokens. \citet{wang2024text} propose Text-controlled Motion Mamba~\cite{wang2024text}, which leverages Mamba to dynamically capture global temporal information based on text queries to enhance human motion understanding.
+Besides, Fusion-Mamba~\cite{dong2024fusion} and Sigma~\cite{wan2024sigma} have tried to fuse complementary information from different thermal, depth, and RGB modalities.